Thursday, 7 January 2016

 Even if there are some practical or particular differences, at the level of fundamental principles that reflect God’s character we should expect to see some continuity between earlier and later application of that same principle in the New Testament.
 There seems to be a redemptive development in the way God’s more general purposes are to be applied in the life of the church after the fulfillment of God’s will is accomplished in Christ as compared to before this fulfillment.
 An example would be that although Israel is directed at times to go to war, she was instructed not to be vengeful and to look forward to a time when her swords would be beaten into plowshares.
 The Christian church is called to continue along that trajectory to finally be peacemakers and to not regard any human being as their ultimate enemy, but rather forgive and seek reconciliation and restoration.

 The issue of slavery seems to fall along the same lines.
 What was allowed to Israel is no longer to characterize the Christian church.
-So Paul directed Philemon to emancipate his slave Onesimus (Philemon 16-17).
+So Paul directed Philemon to emancipate his slave Onesimus (Philemon 16-17(link is external)).
 Slavery is a practice that was “passing away.”
 So such instructions as were given Israel cannot be directly picked up by the church now with no regard for our occupying a different place in the story than was ancient Israel.
 The God of the Bible is a God of life, not death; a God of freedom, not slavery; a God of love, reconciliation and redemption and not enmity and revenge.
 While we certainly can find signs of these characteristics in the Old Testament, at times some significant ambiguity appears along the way in God’s history of interaction with Israel.
 We now, however, live to bear witness to the clear and complete fulfillment of God’s Word in Christ, not to its foreshadowing and preparation.
 In this way, we interpret the Old Testament in terms of the New.

 There we have several guidelines for properly interpreting Scripture with Jesus Christ the Living Word at the center of the Written Word.
 In the next two articles in the series we’ll continue to offer some more guidelines to help us stay oriented to our North Star.